drbean/edit/steve/critique.md

 How would you have done it?
 What decisions would you have made?

-## An exercise critiquing your own design decisions
+## Design decisions

 5 things to think about when looking back at your design

-* the reasons behind a design decision,
+* the *reasons* behind a design decision.
+Ask, Why did you have to make this decision?
-* the justification for it,
+* the *justification* for it.
+Ask, Why was it a good decision?
-* the other alternatives considered,
-* the trade offs evaluated, and
+* the *other alternatives* considered.
+Ask, What choices did you have at that time?
+* the *trade offs* evaluated.
+Ask, What were the advantages and disadvantages of your options?
-* the argumentation that led to the decision.
+* the *argumentation* that led to the decision.
+Ask, What went through my mind as I tried to decide what to do?
 ^[https://en.wikipedia.org/wiki/Design_rationale]

+## An exercise critiquing your own design decisions

+Go back to the IMRAD essay you wrote about taking a trip on \pageref{63}.
+See [Additional Essays](#additional-essays) in [A Trip](#a-trip).

+Rewrite that as a design decision.
+Think about the 5 elements of a design decision.